 - Be compensated for loss or damage caused by relevant works

-- Ask for security for expenses before work starts under the Act to guard against a potential loss if works are not completed
+- Ask for security for expenses before work starts under the Act.
+This provides a measure of protection against a potential loss if works are not completed

 Further Guidance when appointing a Party Wall Surveyor

-The government have published an explanatory booklet with information for Building Owners’ and Adjoining Owners’ about the Party Wall process.
-Whether you are planning work or affected by your neighbours plans, with offices in London, Birmingham , Manchester, Bristol & Plymouth we have surveyors based locally to your property all around the UK.
+Whether you are planning work or affected by your neighbours plans, we have surveyors based locally to your property all around the UK.